-Isn’t it thrilling finishing your first marathon…well any marathon?!
+Isn’t it thrilling finishing your first marathon training plan…well any marathon plan?!
 Your marathon training plan gets a makeover!
 You become better adapted to go the distance, stronger, faster and proudly you move on to the next level and you are ready to begin training at an intermediate level!
 Yay!
 Time goals!

 If you have run at least one marathon then you may be ready to up your training.
 Running a second or third marathon race might help you transition better into the more intense training but that is something that you need to decide for your body.
 Remember, there is no point rushing things and setting yourself up for injuries.

 Here are some other factors to consider before jumping into the plan:

 Also, I have a great resource for you if you are getting ready to start training for a marathon or if you are currently in training!
 Get my FREE Ultimate Marathon Training Checklist Package a series of 5 checklists to simplify the process for every phase of your marathon training!

 This is a 16 week marathon training plan that will help you to increase your speed and strengthen your mentality.
 (Yes!
 Half of the marathon is a mind game so you have to exercise it and prepare it to go the distance.)

 See here for more information and training techniques for the speed workouts .
 The guidelines on how fast to run your speed workouts are dependent on your goal time and are recommended at the bottom of this page (following the training program).

 The focus of this program is to help you become faster while making your time goal.
 Compared to the beginner marathon training program , it does require more time and effort but put those in and you will be successful!
 It is well worth the effort and sense of accomplishment especially when your goal is fulfilled!